Cybersecurity Governance (MSc)

 This full-time one-year Master’s programme is unique in the Netherlands because of the combination of the common courses and the track courses, and the emphasis on both academic and professional skills.
 There is ample room to gain in-depth and extensive knowledge and to develop vocational skills.
 Every track includes 4 track modules as well as 3 common courses.

-You will choose one specialisation before the start of your programme.
-A specialisation consists of a coherent set of courses aimed towards gaining specific skills and knowledge, and cannot be switched during the year.
+When applying for the programme, you need to submit your preferred specialisation.
+A specialisation consists of a coherent set of courses aimed towards gaining specific skills and knowledge.

 - Governance of Crisis (MSc)